What Do You Do When 95% of Your Customers Want To Be Left Alone

 - 52% say an in-store personal shopper who helps them choose products is important when shopping for technology items

 Technology that provides product information and eases points of friction are the best investments retailers can make.
-People are still key to the customer experience, but retailers need to curate the in-store experience to remain relevant.
+People are still key to the customer experience, but retailers and brands need to curate the in-store experience to remain relevant.